ozfortress/ozfortress_docs/docs/rules/global.md

 Team captains are responsible for all match organisation tasks.
 If they are unable to complete these tasks or ensure these tasks are completed, they must nominate another team member to ensure their completion.

 ### 7.2.
 Team Captain Discord
 ozfortress competitions use a Team Captain Discord for **all** communication, including match organisation and contacting League Administration.
 Teams should not contact League Administration regarding ongoing competitions externally of this Discord, as this may be considered an instance of [1.5.
-Admin Shopping](/rules/global/#15-admin-shopping).
+Admin Shopping](https://docs.ozfortress.com/rules/global/#15-admin-shopping).

+This Discord's primary use is for the organization of ozfortress matches and communicating with fellow Captains.
+Consistent posting of unrelated content not pertaining to match communication **will** result in repercussions if deemed necessary by League Administration.

 Communicating externally of the Team Captain Discord **will** result in the following penalties: